Classes beginning in January and July of each year.

 - Basic EKG (if the applicant is an EMT)

-- Minimum of two recommendation letters (All letters must be original, on letterhead, signed and mailed directly to the PreHospital Services office.
-E-mails not accepted) Examples include but are not limited to:
+- Minimum of two recommendation letters (All letters must be original, on letterhead, signed, and uploaded to the supporting documentation email address provided at the time of application.)
+Examples include but are not limited to:

 - Personal letters of reference (Required)